Types of Positions

 These positions are considered part-time and are currently not eligible for benefits.
 An hourly rate is paid for hours worked and total hours worked, from May 1-Apr.
 30, is limited to 1,500 hours.
 Employees may be required to work 40 hours per week for 37 weeks, 28 hours per week for 52 weeks, or some other combination not to exceed 1,500 hours from May 1-Apr.
 30.

 These jobs are usually short-term or project in focus, but may continue for several years.
 Total hours worked from May 1-Apr.
 30 is limited to 1,500 hours.
-Like staff and faculty positions, these positions are advertised through the Department of Human Resources.
+Like staff and faculty positions, these positions are advertised through the Division of Human Resources.

 These positions are considered part-time and usually do not offer benefits.
 Vacant positions are advertised and filled at the department level.
 Positions may be advertised online through the department's web page or other means of advertising.
 Some student wage positions are advertised in the student section of www.jobs.vt.edu.
 To qualify for student wage positions, the applicant must be currently enrolled as a Virginia Tech student, be available to work the required work schedule, be qualified to do the work, and possess the necessary permits to work in the United States.
 Working over 20 hours per week may require approval from the student's program of study.